 On March 2, 2011, Wyoming’s governor signed into law a bill that allows any individual who would qualify for a concealed weapons permit under the state’s existing permitting scheme to carry a concealed weapon without obtaining a permit.
 As described below, Wyoming’s permitting system remains in place, and there are still reasons why one might choose to obtain a concealed weapons permit.
 For example, holders of Wyoming concealed weapons permits are also allowed to carry concealed weapons in some other states, and a Wyoming concealed weapons permit exempts the holder from the federal requirement of a background check prior to purchase of a firearm.1

-The Wyoming Attorney General is authorized to issue a permit to carry a concealed firearm if the applicant:
+Wyoming generally must grant permits for concealed carry to those who meet basic requirements.
+The Wyoming Attorney General generally must issue a permit to carry a concealed firearm if the applicant:

 - Is a resident of the United States;